-We recommend the Senior Responsible Owner (SRO, ie Sponsor), use the Point of entry document/Scoping document to document and agree these with the business case reviewer.
+We recommend the Senior Responsible Owner (SRO, ie Sponsor), use the Business Case Scoping document to document and agree these with the business case reviewer.
 Completion of a Risk Profile Assessment is required as input to this process and document.

 If you are operating under an urgent timeframe and don’t expect to be able to meet the standard requirements of the business case guidance, see Expediting investment decisions.